zoltan-kuli/Land-of-the-Free/README.md

 However, fortunately, the website turned out alright all in all, and I managed to exceed the requirements.

-Furthermore, I learned a lot about the importance of optimizing for different screen sizes and different devices.
+Furthermore, I learned a lot about the importance of optimizing for different screen sizes and resolutions.
 And I got an appreciation for how difficult it really is to get it right.

 Also, as I mentioned, this was my first website, and it was a fun experience to learn HTML and CSS.